 - Follow the advice of local authorities.

-Finland has a low incidence of serious crime but petty crime, such as pickpocketing and purse snatching, is more common.
+Finland has a low incidence of serious crime.
+Petty crime, such as pickpocketing and purse snatching, is common.
+Credit card theft and skimming has occurred.

 - Carry only what you need for the day.
 Leave other valuables, including your passport, in a secure location.